 If you have recently taken out a loan, you are overpaying due to higher interest rates and higher cost of living.
 Whether it is a student loan, mortgage, car loan, or personal loan, interest rates on these loans have skyrocketed due to high inflation and rate hikes by the Federal Reserve to cope with inflation.
 Looking for ways to reduce your total loan cost is the only way to save money over the lifetime of your loan.

 In this article, I will walk you through different ways to reduce your total loan cost if you have private loans.
-If you are borrowing, you will learn different ways to lower the cost of borrowing money with tips to lower interest on the loan.
+If you are borrowing, you will learn different ways to lower the cost of borrowing money, including tips to lower interest on the loan.
 On the other hand, if you have a student loan, I will show you how to get your student loan forgiven.

 How can you reduce your total loan cost?

-The biggest cost of borrowing money is the interest rate and fees.
+The biggest costs of borrowing money are the interest rate and fees.
 By lowering these two variables, you can save money over the lifetime of your loan and improve your finances.
-For example, reducing your loan cost will give you excess cash to fulfill other financial goals such as investing in your future or increasing your retirement contributions.
+For example, reducing your loan cost will give you excess cash to fulfill other financial goals, such as investing in your future or increasing your retirement contributions.

 Here are different ways to lower your loan cost and save money.